mathlingua/mathlingua-language-support/README.md

 ## Features

-Syntax highlighting, auto-analysis on save, and autocomplete within the current file.
+Supports syntax highlighting, auto-analysis, and autocomplete within the current file.
+Any parse errors are displayed within the current file on save, and any signatures that are used but have not been defined are marked with a warning.

 ## Release Notes

+### 0.4.0 (2020-05-20)
+- Warnings are displayed for signatures that are used but have not been defined.

 ### 0.3.0 (2020-05-19)
 - Parse errors are now displayed within the editor on save.